 - 1. Parents/guardians of students involved will be notified. - 2.
+Investigation begins; information shared with applicable staff with student information. - 3.
 The student will be warned by the school administrator that their behavior is unacceptable and considered to be bullying.
-Appropriate discipline will be administered and the parent/guardian will be notified. - 3.
+Appropriate discipline will be administered and the parent/guardian will be notified. - 4.
 If the behavior continues, additional consequences will follow, parent/guardian meeting with the principal.